Deadline is, Saturday, August 10th (11:59pm PT) for:

 Agenda (still evolving)

-• Tuesday, June 6: Registration, graduate student Flash-n-Dash, three panels, two committee meetings, and an evening poster session / ice cream social / silent auction.
+· Tuesday, September 6: Registration, graduate student Flash-n-Dash, three panels, two committee meetings, graduate student special papers, and an evening poster session / ice cream social / silent auction.

-• Thursday, June 8: Three committees, three panels, and special paper sessions.
+· Thursday, September 8: Three committees, three panels, two special paper sessions, and a special presentation.

 Papers (contributed and special)

-• Please contact Brennan Ferguson ( brennan.ferguson@usda.gov ) if you would like to present a special paper on a forest pathology subject matter.
-Send a title and brief description of your proposed paper by March 24th .
+· Please contact Danny Norlander ( danny.norlander@odf.oregon.gov ) if you would like to present a special paper on a forest pathology subject matter.
+Send a title and brief description of your proposed paper by Friday August 9th.

 Posters